scipy-lectures/scientific-python-lectures/intro/pandas/0_2_pandas_dataframes_attributes_methods.md

-Because Series have arrays as their underlying model for storing values, it is not surprising that we can use many of the same methods we have just seen for Numpy arrays on Pandas Series.
+Because Series have arrays as their underlying model for storing values, it is not surprising that we can use many of the same methods we have just seen for NumPy arrays on Pandas Series.

 Let's make a series from the HDI scores, called `hdi_series`.
 We do this using the now familiar `pd.Series()` constructor.
 Again, we will use the `country_codes` array as an index: